 Here’s a quick automation hack to help you sync Google Sheets and Excel, quickly and easily.

 Get data from Google Sheets updated in Excel

 Step 1: Install Sheetgo

 Install Sheetgo here.
-Sign in with your Google or Dropbox account to automatically sync your files on the platform.
+Sign in with your desired account to automatically sync your files on the platform.